 - Reference to issues of Environmental Technology and Engineering in your country and/or worldwide;

-- Clear description of own qualifications and experience;
+- A clear description of own qualifications and experience;

 - Specific reference to the IMETE study programme and objectives;

-- Coherence of own intended career with the IMETE study programme
+- The coherence of own intended career with the IMETE study programme

 - Two letters of recommendation, preferably not older than six months either by two university teachers or by one university teacher and by one employer, or by internationally recognised scientist(s).
 The reference letters should: